About Sanctum & Soil

 I am Anique, and I’m honored you are here.

-I live in Colorado with my two very opinionated cats.
-I’m a mom of three and recently became a grandmother — roles that have deepened my capacity for presence and compassion, and that continue to shape the way I show up in this work.
-Outside of sessions, you’ll often find me hiking, journaling, or studying something new about how our bodies function.
+I live in Colorado with two very opinionated cats.
+I’m a mom of three and recently became a grandmother, roles that have deepened my capacity for presence and compassion, and continue to shape the way I show up in this work.
+Outside of sessions, you’ll often find me practicing mindfulness, yoga, hiking, journaling, or studying something new about how our bodies function.